KStateMachine/kstatemachine/docs/index.md

 ## Export

-> [!NOTE]
-> Currently transitions that use lambdas like `transitionConditionally()` and `transitionOn()` are not exported.
-> User defined lambdas that are passed to calculate next state could not be correctly called during export process as they
-> may touch application data that is not valid when export is running.
+{% include note.html content="Currently transitions that use lambdas like `transitionConditionally()` and `transitionOn()` are not exported.
+User defined lambdas that are passed to calculate next state could not be correctly called during export process as they may touch application data that is not valid when export is running." %}

 ### PlantUML